666ShuqiWang/Underwater-Image-Enhancement-by-Combining-Multi-Attention-with-Recurrent-Residual-Convolutional-UNet/README.md

 ### Dataset preparing

-UGAN is an end to end network, it aims at learning a map from imageA to imageB.
+CMRRCU-Net is an end to end network, it aims at learning a map from imageA to imageB.
 1) Download [Underwater Imagenet](https://drive.google.com/file/d/1LOM-2A1BSLaFjCY2EEK3DA2Lo37rNw-7/view) 2) Unzip it to data folder.
 Then the data folder should be organized as :
 ```py
 data
     - test